Open-Telecoms-Data/ofds-qgis-plugin/README.DEV.md

 You'll also want to search for the following plugins and activate them:

-* *First Aid* - Get a nice debug page whin your python crashes
+* *First Aid* - Get a nice debug page when your python crashes
 * *Plugin Reloader* - Easy button to reload plugin without restarting QGIS

 ## Linting